 Family biking resources

-- Cascade Bicycle Club offers family biking classes as well.
+- Cascade Bicycle Club offers biking classes and camps as well.

 - G&O Family Cyclery sells bikes, gear and provides information on family biking.
-You can also take a test ride, and your kids can play with a train table.
+You can also take a test ride.
 8417 Greenwood Ave.
 N., Seattle

 - Familybike Seattle: Rentals available: an electrified bucket bike, a double trailing bike, kids bike seats, a semi-recumbent tandem and more.
-Rates are sliding scale $25-$225 a week.
 Bike pick-up/drop-off is in the Rainier Beach or Wallingford neighborhoods of Seattle.

 - Scoot City: Getting started on a balance bike